 Economics is the study of decision-making under scarcity.
 This course will expose students to the ways in which economists look at the many important decisions we make as individuals and as a society.
 Particular attention will be paid to the ways in which data analysis and visualization can help us make better decisions across many areas, ranging from: health care, higher education, the US budget, trade, and environmental policy.
 The course emphasizes active learning - students should expect to spend much of their time conducting simulations, participating in discussions, and working “hands-on” with appropriate data.

-Students will explore the ways humans perceive the world, remember information, make decisions, and use language.
-Some topics of study include why false memories form, how we recognize faces, what optical illusions reveal about the perceptual system, why learning a second language is harder as an adult, and how our decisions can be influenced by factors outside conscious processing.
-We will discuss the application of these topics to eyewitness testimony, educational policy, and public health.
-In the afternoon research sections, students will be introduced to the various methods of study and data analysis used by psychologists in different sub-disciplines (e.g., lab experimentation, observation, surveys) and will be given the opportunity in teams to formulate a research hypothesis, design a study, and analyze data.
+Students will explore how the thoughts, feelings and behaviors of individuals are influenced by powerful social forces.
+Some of the topics of study include why do people conform, what is the source of prejudice and intergroup conflict, and how are our attitudes and decisions influenced by factors outside of our conscious awareness.
+We will discuss the application of these topics to important social issues such as climate change, intergroup relations, and immigration.
+In the afternoon research sections, students will be introduced to the common methods of study and data analysis used by social psychologists (e.g., lab experimentation, observation, surveys) and will be given the opportunity in teams to formulate a research hypothesis, design a study, and collect and analyze data.
 Some possible projects include how perspective taking activities can reduce prejudice, how communicating social norms influences people’s attitudes, or how different portrayals of a negative event such as climate change may affect people’s willingness to engage in environmental advocacy.